vincentchowto/dissertationcodes/README.md

 ## 7) One‑paragraph methods blurb

-Five ICRG components (Government Stability, Socioeconomic Conditions, Investment Profile, Internal Conflict, External Conflict) are combined into a monthly composite per country (simple mean by default).
+Five ICRG components (Government Stability, Socioeconomic Conditions, Investment Profile, Internal Conflict, External Conflict) are combined into aggregated monthly risk indices per country (simple mean by default).
 A 1D Gaussian HMM with `K=3` regimes is fit to the composite, order regimes by their mean levels, and summarises regime segments, switching rates, and cross‑country co‑movement via K‑means on decoded states.